 Vitamin D is kind of a big deal.
-It is so important to our health that every single cell in the human body has a special seat (aka receptor site) reserved for vitamin D. Vitamin D is best known for its role in bone health, but it does so much more.
-According to Terry Wahls, M.D., author of “The Wahls Protocol,” vitamin D is also involved in brain health, immune cell health and the proper reading of DNA.
+It is so important to our health that every single cell in the human body has a special seat (aka receptor site) reserved for it.
+Vitamin D is best known for its role in bone health, but it does so much more.
+According to Terry Wahls, M.D., author of “The Wahls Protocol,” it is also involved in brain health, immune cell health and the proper reading of DNA.

 So, how do we get enough vitamin D to protect our health?

 Vitamin D is often referred to as the sunshine vitamin.
-The body produces vitamin D from cholesterol when the skin is exposed to the sun’s ultraviolet B (UVB) rays.
+The body produces it from cholesterol when the skin is exposed to the sun’s ultraviolet B (UVB) rays.

 Too much sun exposure puts you at risk for skin cancer, but too little sun exposure puts you at risk for vitamin D deficiency.
 How do we get enough sun exposure to make vitamin D without risking skin cancer?

-Food sources of vitamin D include egg yolks, grass-fed butter, raw milk, cold-water fish like salmon and sardines, cod liver oil, and organ meats like liver, kidneys and heart.
+Food sources include egg yolks, grass-fed butter, raw milk, cold-water fish like salmon and sardines, cod liver oil, and organ meats like liver, kidneys and heart.

 Vitamin D supplementation should be initiated and monitored by your health care provider.
-Monitoring blood levels of vitamin D is important because vitamin D supplementation can lead to toxicity.
+Monitoring blood levels of vitamin D is important because its supplementation can lead to toxicity.